Special offer

 A recruitment consultant may be especially useful if you are looking to hire a candidate with specialised skills and experience, such as for an executive role.
 In this case, you may want to discuss with them the possibility of headhunting.

 There are ways that you can ensure a good working relationship between a recruitment consultant and your hiring manager.
-These points can help you to obtain the most effective recruitment consultant service, as well as potentially saving your business money during the hiring process.
+These points can help you to obtain the most effective recruitment consultant service, as well as potentially save your business money during the recruitment process.

 Establishing clear goals from the beginning

-When a recruiter or recruitment consultant fully understands the role specification, they will be better equipped to find the right candidates for the role.
-If the hiring manager does not explain the role carefully, they risk them potentially picking out candidates who are not suitable.
+When a recruiter or recruitment consultant fully understands the role specification, they will be better equipped to find qualified candidates for the role.
+If the hiring manager does not explain the role carefully, they risk potentially selecting candidates who are not suitable.

 You might also want to discuss your current team goals.
 This can include: